 You can read about my favorite alcohol markers with my in-depth reviews in this article.

 As I mentioned before, using paper made just for markers is crucial for no bleed-through.
 When I first started using alcohol markers, I was using Bristol paper, which I thought would be thick enough to prevent bleed-through.
-Boy, was I wrong!
+However, boy, was I wrong!

-Marker paper is created specifically for alcohol markers and is coated with a chemical barrier on the back of each sheet to stop bleed-through.
+Marker paper is created with a chemical barrier on the back of each sheet to stop bleed-through.
 BUT, no bleed-through merely means that the markers will have a minimal chance of soaking through to the NEXT sheet of paper below it.
-You are going to see the pigments seep through to the back with every marker and every marker paper.
+Therefore the pigments will seep through to the back with every marker and every marker paper.

 For example, here’s a sample of a sketch I did on Ohuhu marker paper.
 This is the front side.